danieltebor/cs4306-course-project/docs/cs4306-project-report.md

 In the ever-evolving landscape of computational algorithms, the pursuit of optimizing search processes is a critical endeavor.
 This project delves into the intricate realm of search algorithm optimization, specifically exploring the potential performance enhancements achieved through parallelizing search algorithms as opposed to the traditional approach of augmenting them with heuristic techniques.

 Our primary focus lies in unraveling the comparative advantages and nuances of these two distinct methodologies.
 By dissecting the search process and introducing parallelization techniques, we aim to uncover the efficiency gains and computational advantages that may be harnessed.
-Concurrently, we will contrast this approach with the application of heuristics, seeking to determine the most effective strategy for enhancing search algorithms in various contexts.
+Moreover, we will contrast this approach with the application of heuristics, seeking to determine the most effective strategy for enhancing search algorithms in various contexts.

 This comprehensive report unfolds with a detailed exploration of our aims and objectives, providing a roadmap for our investigation.
 We pivot to the puzzle problem chosen as the litmus test for algorithmic performance, offering insights into the intricacies of the challenges posed and the overarching goals each algorithm aspires to achieve.